 There is an accessible toilet on arrival at the Welcome Pavilion, and dedicated accessible toilets at both the Stables and Manor.

 We have a Changing Places facility on the ground floor of the Manor, accessible through the Manor Shop.
+From January to March, access to the facility can be arranged upon request.
+Please notify a member of staff of your requirement upon arrival so we can organise this for you.

 Accessible shuttle bus